kryptogo/jobs/README.md

 **Requirements**:

+- Bachelor degree in computer science/engineering or any related field or equivalent practical experience
+- Understanding of in-depth machine learning models and statistical analysis.
+- Understanding of Data processing and building production models
 - In-depth understanding of machine learning models and statistical analysis.
 - Familiar with machine learning library (e.g. Tensorflow)
-- Data processing and building production models
 - Strong knowledge of Python or Scala
 - Competency in SQL or NoSQL

 **Nice to Have**:

-- Advertising industry experience
+- Experience with advertising industry
-- Strong written and verbal communicator
+- Strong written and verbal communication skills

 ### PRODUCT